 Myth: The JBS is nothing more than controlled opposition, pretending to be a friend to the cause of liberty.
 Robert Welch sold his candy company to the leftist, internationalist Rockefellers.

-Fact: Robert Welch was out of the candy manufacturing business (retiring in 1956) when his brother (who he used to work for) sold the James O. Welch Candy company to Nabisco in 1963.
+Fact: Robert Welch was out of the candy manufacturing business (retiring in 1956) when his brother (for whom he used to work) sold the James O. Welch Candy company to Nabisco in 1963.
 JBS has never been funded by any Rockefeller money.
 Nelson Rockefeller publicly attacked JBS, and JBS has exposed the Rockefeller support for the United Nations and its goal of a new world order more than any other organization.

 Myth: The John Birch Society played a role in the assassination of President Kennedy.

 Fact: This is perhaps the most despicable myth.
 The truth is that The John Birch Society has always lived by the age-old adage that foul means can never be employed to accomplish a goal, no matter how important that goal.
 While JBS and its members called attention to the many dangerous and unconstitutional acts and programs promoted by President Kennedy, it has always been the Society’s position that anything harmful to our country emanating from the White House should be countered by congressional or judicial action urged upon our nation’s leaders by concerned American citizens.